FortneyMFG/AgOpenGPS-Nexus/docs/ADR/ADR-032-presets-and-layout-linking.md

 - **Execution logging.** Preset applications write success/failure outcomes into provenance records so automation drift can be audited per job.
 - **Dependency gating.** Applying presets now checks capability and constraint readiness, blocking activation when prerequisite services are degraded and surfacing actionable remediation guidance.

+## Amendment — 2025 architecture refresh (NX-190)

+- TaskService orchestration will be reused by future Work Order flows (NX-170).
+This ADR documents the dependency but leaves work order scope out-of-bounds for this pass.

 ## Degraded operation & messaging
 - **Missing dependencies:** When required dependencies (e.g., Sections or Mapping plugins) are absent or unhealthy, the Preset Switcher exposes a disabled state with inline reasons sourced from the dependency matrix (ADR-031).
 Operators can still review presets/layouts, but task orchestration is paused until dependencies recover.
 Background retries are surfaced as toast notifications rather than silent failures.
 - **Job service offline:** Presets that rely on job context degrade to snapshot-only mode.
 The UI labels the active job as "Local-only" and automatically journals preset/layout selections so the JobsService can reconcile once it returns.
 Drive-In prompts continue to function using cached presets, but any automation that normally journaled to the job metadata emits warnings in the Activity pane.